 Prof X: "No chummy, you can call me Professor"

 Chuff: "Ah!
 OK!
-Tell me Professor, the first thing that strikes me is the sheer scale of this building and the size of the collection.
+Tell me Professor, the first thing that strikes me is the sheer scale of this building.
 I mean it is truly massive isn't it?"

 Prof X: Absolutely!
 It's the biggest library in the world for sure.
 It's the size of two football stadiums with over 40 million books under its roof.